Straight-Path-Solutions/sp_CheckSecurity/README.md

 **@Mode** - the default is 99, which returns all findings as well as additional information. @Mode = 0 will return issues only, and @Mode = 1 will show only the the most important vulnerabilities.<p>

-**@PreferredDBOwner** - Uuse this parameter if you have a preferred server principal that you want as the owner of databases.
+**@PreferredDBOwner** - Use this parameter if you have a preferred server principal that you want as the owner of databases.
 If no value is supplied then this check is skipped.<p>

 **@Override** - the default is 0, which will return a warning if you try to run this on an instance with more than 50 databases.
 Using @Override = 1 will complete the checks on these instances.<p>